jaredly/j2/Roadmap.md

+- [ ] so there's something ... that I need to change about
+	writing & loading aliases
+- [ ] do I also need to add some tests for re-parsing?

 - [x] wait perf is really bad
 	- Lesson learned: hashing stuff takes time, so reparsing builtins was killing me.
 	- Now we have 2ms rerender instead of 40!